raymanen/smartpaymap/README.md

 I built this project entirely from scratch for one reason:
 To apply for the Product Engineering Internship at Global Expat Pay.

-When I read the job description, it immediately stood out as the kind of team I've always wanted to be part of where meaningful problems are solved with real code, and where AI is applied not as a trend, but as a practical tool to improve people’s lives and workflows.
+When I read the job description, it immediately stood out as the kind of team I've always wanted to be part of where meaningful problems are solved with real code, and where AI is applied not as a trend, but as a practical tool to improve people's lives and workflows.

-I didn’t just want to apply with a CV.
+I didn't just want to apply with a CV.
 I wanted to show what I could do, and prove that I'm already thinking like a product-minded engineer.

-I’m deeply excited by the possibility of joining your team, not just for the internship, but for the long term.
+I'm deeply excited by the possibility of joining your team, not just for the internship, but for the long term.
-I’m here to learn fast, contribute with care, and grow alongside the mission of Global Expat Pay.
+I'm here to learn fast, contribute with care, and grow alongside the mission of Global Expat Pay.

 The project below, SmartPayMap, is my way of saying:
-"I’m serious about this opportunity, and I’m ready to earn it."
+"I'm serious about this opportunity, and I'm ready to earn it."

 Project screenshots
 <img width="1470" alt="Screenshot 2025-06-30 at 14 11 55" src="https://github.com/user-attachments/assets/6c685029-7db5-40cd-87ad-303d6db78ed4" />